-Keep your phone clean during corona virus outbreak
+Keep your phone clean during a coronavirus outbreak

 So the question is: ‘Can our phones actually be carriers for this virus’?
 Unfortunately, the answer is definitely YES Microbiologist from the University of Arizona reported that cell phone carries 10 times the amount of bacteria as the typical toilet seat.
 So, yes, we need to clean our phone from bacteria, germs, and viruses.

 What is an oleophobic coating on the screen of your iPhone?

 An iPhone 8, or later versions, has a special coating on the front and back, to create shine and protection.
 It’s called ‘oleophobic coating.
 Oleophobic comes from the Greek word for oil which is ‘oleo’ and ‘phobic’, the Greek word for fear, and it refers to the smudge-resistant coating, protecting your iPhone against dirt.
 It’s really important to keep this oleophobic coating intact on your iPhone.
 Removing this coating will make the screen not look as bright or shiny.

 It might get more fingerprints and more smudges and if you damage this coating by using the wrong cleaning product, it’s not covered.
 Under the iPhone’s warranty, a cracked screen isn’t covered whether you crack it or whether you wipe off the protective coating.